saltbo/zpan/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `uptoc` fork and open a pull request against the master branch.
+Push your branch to your `zpan` fork and open a pull request against the master branch.

 ## Financial contributions